 Jonathan currently serves as Court-appointed interim lead counsel in In Re: Navistar Maxxforce Engines Marketing, Sales Practices and Products Liability Litigation, MDL No. 2590 (N.D.
 Ill.).
 He previously served as Court-appointed lead counsel in In re: Whirlpool Corp.
 Front-Loading Washer Litig., MDL No. 2001 (N.D.
 Ohio); Court-appointed co-lead counsel in In re: Capital One TCPA Litig., MDL No. 2416 (N.D.
 Ill.); Court-appointed co-lead counsel in In re: Imprelis Herbicide Litig., MDL No. 2281 (E.D.
 Pa.), which resulted in a nationwide settlement of property damage claims in an amount of almost $575 million; and as Court-appointed co-lead counsel in In re: Mercedes-Benz Tele Aid Contract Litig., MDL No. 1914 (D.N.J), where he obtained certification of a nationwide consumer protection litigation class, and twice successfully defended it in the Third Circuit.

 With Professor Samuel Issacharoff, Jonathan was the primary author of the certiorari opposition papers in the Whirlpool and Sears cases in the United States Supreme Court, which ultimately resulted in a denial of certiorari.

-Together, cases in which Jonathan has played a lead role have resulted in court-approved class action settlements with a combined total recovery for class members exceeding $2.5 billion in cash, plus other relief, such as extended and enhanced warranties.
+Together, cases in which Jonathan has played a lead role have resulted in court-approved class action settlements with a combined total cash paid out to class members exceeding $3.25 billion, plus other relief, such as extended and enhanced warranties.